 So that’s essentially the plot.

 What type of show is it?

 The plot does progress to a small degree.
 But as a general rule, missing an episode or watching them out of order won’t be a problem, especially the first three seasons.
 Out of the 80 or so episodes, less than a quarter contain plotlines that are ever touched upon again.
 I haven’t done the actual math, but that’s what I’d estimate offhand.
 Nickelodeon even airs them out of order sometimes.
 And the only plotline that actually, truly goes anywhere is the Carly/Freddie/Sam triangle that I mentioned.

 I’m a continuity whore, so I enjoy references to old episodes and past events.
 They do occur – usually random things, like Gibby liking hand soap – but they’re not important.
 Your understanding will not be impaired.

 But when you’re a shipper, the fact that the show wouldn’t be worth watching without your ship isn’t something really gives you pause, because it’s almost always true.
 Shipping is our life.
 I hear so many people say, “I don’t watch Gossip Girl anymore because they ruined Chuck and Blair,” or “I only watch Gossip Girl for Dan and Blair”, that sort of thing.
-Bottom line: shipping being a deciding factor in whether or not to watch a show is pretty damn common.
+Bottom line: shipping being a deciding factor in whether or not to watch a show is pretty damn common among our kind.
 In fact, the list of shows that I watch irregardless of my ships is considerably shorter than the complete list of shows I watch, and I bet it’s true of a pretty large percentage of the avid TV-watching community.

 SUB SECTION B: IN WHICH I WAX RHAPSODIC ABOUT SEDDIE